levon-m/microloop/README.md

 **Three core effects:**

-- **CHOKE**: Instant audio mute with click-free crossfades—hold for silence, release for passthrough
+- **CHOKE**: Instant audio mute with short crossfades for click-free audio
 - **STUTTER**: Rhythmic buffer looping that captures and repeats a slice of incoming audio for glitchy, chopped textures
 - **FREEZE**: Granular hold effect that captures and sustains a moment of audio